openstreetmap/openstreetmap-website/INSTALL.md

 * It's not recommended to use `rails server` in production.
 Our recommended approach is to use [Phusion Passenger](https://www.phusionpassenger.com/).
 * Passenger will, by design, use the Production environment and therefore the production database - make sure it contains the appropriate data and user accounts.
+* Your production database will also need the extensions and functions installed - see above for details.
 * The included version of the map call is quite slow and eats a lot of memory.
 You should consider using [CGIMap](https://github.com/zerebubuth/openstreetmap-cgimap) instead.
 * The included version of the GPX importer is slow and/or completely inoperable.
 You should consider using [the high-speed GPX importer](http://git.openstreetmap.org/gpx-import.git/).